Material flow analysis (MFA)

 Figure 2.
 MFA of Plastic Scraps in the Philippines (Source: Japan International Cooperation Agency, 2008).

-The Philippines produces 1,013,242 tonnes of plastic per year that are derived from three sources: imported resins (581,639 tonnes/year) and imported plastic waste (14,841 tonnes/year), local supply of recycled plastic (288,000 tonnes/year), and from local production of virgin raw material (128,762 tonnes/year).
-The number of total plastic products is then calculated by adding total plastic production and import of plastic finished product (344,493 tonnes/year) or 1,357,735 tonnes/year.
-To obtain the total local consumption, this number is deducted from the number of exported plastic finished product (96,330 tonnes/year), thus 1,261,405 tonnes/year.
+The Philippines produces 1,013,242 tonnes of plastic per year derived from three sources: imported resins (581,639 tonnes/year) and imported plastic waste (14,841 tonnes/year), local supply of recycled plastic (288,000 tonnes/year), and from local production of virgin raw materials (128,762 tonnes/year).
+The total number of plastic products is then calculated by adding total plastic production and imports of plastic finished products (344,493 tonnes/year) or 1,357,735 tonnes/year.
+To obtain the total local consumption, this number is deducted from the number of exported plastic finished products (96,330 tonnes/year), for a total of 1,261,405 tonnes/year.

-Local consumption of plastics is processed in different phases: recycled, kept (still being used), and disposed of to landfill.
+Local plastic consumption is processed in several phases: recycled, kept (still being used), and disposed of to a landfill.
 Recycled plastic accounts for 243,267 tonnes/year.
-Those still being used and those disposed of to landfill account for 574,309 tonnes/year and 399,096 tonnes/year, respectively (Japan International Cooperation Agency, 2008).
+Those still being used and those disposed of to a landfill account for 574,309 tonnes/year and 399,096 tonnes/year, respectively (Japan International Cooperation Agency, 2008).
 Unfortunately, the study of MFA in the Philippines does not calculate the amount of unmanaged plastic waste that ends up in the open environment and could leak into oceans.

-Malaysia’s plastic inventory was calculated based on a survey study, which showed 587,062 tonnes of local production of plastic products.
-Added to the 170,248 tonnes of imported plastic products, the amount of total plastic products was 733,828 tonnes.
+Malaysia’s plastic inventory was calculated based on a survey study which showed local production of 587,062 tonnes of plastic products which, added to the 170,248 tonnes of imported plastic products, totalled 733,828 tonnes of plastic products.
 Local consumption of plastics was 511,697 tonnes, whilst exports were 222,131 tonnes.
-Of local plastic consumption, 47,843 tonnes were recycled whilst the rest (463,854 tonnes) went to final disposal.
+Of local plastic consumption, 47,843 tonnes was recycled and the rest (463,854 tonnes) went to final disposal.
 This study does not cover the amount of plastic waste that ended up in the open environment.
 Details of MFA plastics in Malaysia are shown in Figure 3.

 Figure 3.
 MFA of Plastics in Malaysia (Source: National Solid Waste Management Department Ministry of Housing and Local Government, 2011).

-Plastic material in Viet Nam was derived from two sources: domestic resin (1,000 Ktonne) and imported resin (5,900 Ktonnes).
-Plastic (semi) product was used for export and domestic purposes.
+Plastic material in Viet Nam are derived from two sources: domestic resin (1,000 Ktonnes) and imported resin (5,900 Ktonnes).
+Plastic (semi) products are used for export and domestic purposes.
 Exports of plastic (semi) products stood at 3,803 Ktonnes, whilst plastic (semi) products for domestic purposes were 3,690 Ktonnes.
-Domestic use of the products was by consumers, such as food processing, beverage, textile, and electronics industries, and by end-users, such as households, markets, hospitals, and schools.
-Unfortunately, the process generated 730 Ktonnes of uncollected plastic waste that were disposed of into oceans.
-The 2,815–3,115 Ktonnes of remaining plastic waste were collected and transported to the next process.
-First, 807 Ktonnes of resin were exported.
-Second, the remaining waste and scraps were recycled.
-The waste generated from recycling, collection, and transportation was eventually disposed of in landfill.
-The waste that went to landfill reached 1,308 Ktonnes.
+Domestic use of the products was by consumers such as the food processing, beverage, textile, and electronics industries; and by end-users such as households, markets, hospitals, and schools.
+Unfortunately, the process generated 730 Ktonnes of uncollected plastic waste that was disposed of into the oceans.
+The 2,815–3,115 Ktonnes of remaining plastic waste was collected and transported to the next process.
+Some 807 Ktonnes of resin was exported, while the remaining waste and scraps were recycled.
+The waste generated from recycling, collection, and transportation was eventually disposed of in landfills – 1,308 Ktonnes of waste went to landfills.

 Figure 4.
 MFA of Plastics in Viet Nam (Vietnam Business Council for Sustainable Development and United States Business Council for Sustainable Development, 2019).

-In summary, looking at the MFA of plastic-related products in Southeast Asian countries, it can be observed that some plastic wastes were still uncollected or improperly managed, thus ending up in the open environment and oceans, as in the Philippines and Viet Nam.
-In general, countries in this region have huge amounts of plastic wastes that went to landfill instead of being recycled or used to generate energy.
-At the same time, uncontrolled landfill can lead to leakage of plastic waste into oceans.
+In summary, some plastic waste continues to be uncollected or improperly managed, when looking at the MFA of plastic-related products in Southeast Asian countries, thus ending up in the open environment and oceans, as in the Philippines and Viet Nam.
+In general, countries in this region have huge amounts of plastic waste going to landfills instead of being recycled or used to generate energy.
+Uncontrolled landfills can lead to the leakage of plastic waste into oceans.